Tes3103/Pi-Maths-Game/README.md

 4. Scroll down to the Pages option on the left-hand side and click into it.
 5. Select main in the Source drop down box below the 'Build and deployment' title and click save.

-## Local Deployment
-* To Fork
+### To Fork
 1. Login/signup to GitHub.
 2. Locate the relevant repository
 3. Click on the 'Fork' button in the upper left.
-* To Clone
-1.
-2.
-3.

 ## Credits
-For the heading and paragraph, Roboto light 300 was used, which i think a good contrast and ease since it is one of the legible to read on screen.
+* For the heading and paragraph, Roboto light 300 was used, which i think a good contrast and ease since it is one of the legible to read on screen.
+* Most ideas and inspiration for my website was taken from the Love Math project.
 ## Acknowledgmets
 1. My mentor Mr. Rohit Sharma thank you for all the guidance and support
 2. For all slack contributers